2i-Git/career-changers-site/content/sections/2-Basics.en.md

 ### Objects:

 Objects are similar to arrays in that they are collections of elements.
 The issue with arrays is that they can only be accessed by an index, and their order is not strictly guaranteed.
 Objects are different because they use key and value pairs to arrange information.
 You can think of the key as the label that be used to look up the value.
-Similar to arrays, the value can be data type, including nested arrays and objects.
+Similar to arrays, the value can be any data type, including nested arrays and objects.
 This allows us to construct and access complex data structures.

 ```
 javascript